integrations/terraform-provider-github/CONTRIBUTING.md

 TF_ACC=1 go test -v ./... -run ^TestAccGithubIssueLabel
 ```

 Note that some resources still use a previous format that is incompatible with automated test runs, which depend on using the `skipUnlessMode` helper.
-When encountering these resources, tests are rewritten to the latest format.
+When encountering these resources, tests should be rewritten to the latest format.

 Also note that there is no build / `terraform init` / `terraform plan` sequence here.
 It is uncommon to run into a bug or feature that requires iteration without using tests.
 When these cases arise, the `examples/` directory is used to approach the problem, which is detailed in the next section.